UtkarshPrajapati/Leetcode-Helper/TESTING.md

 1. Write a fully correct solution to a problem
 2. Click "Get Hint"
 3. The extension should recognize that the solution is correct and suggest optimizations
+4. Test the collapsible sections for hint, bugs, and optimization information

 ### Test Case 2: Solution with Bugs

 1. Write a solution with intentional bugs or edge case issues
 2. Click "Get Hint"
 3. The extension should identify the bugs and provide guidance on fixing them
+4. Verify that the hints are well-formatted with bullet points and clear sections

 ### Test Case 3: Partial Solution

 1. Write only a partial solution or function signature
 2. Click "Get Hint"
 3. The extension should provide guidance on how to approach the problem
+4. Check that the animations work smoothly when expanding/collapsing sections

+### Test Case 4: UI Interaction

+1. Test minimizing and maximizing the overlay using the toggle button
+2. Verify that all animations function correctly
+3. Test expanding and collapsing individual hint sections
+4. Ensure the overlay responds smoothly to all interactions

 ## 🐞 Troubleshooting Common Issues